Top Posts & Pages

 A George Soros documentary biography from the guy who directed “How High” and “Kicking and Screaming?”
 It could work.
 “Soros” streams beginning Nov.
 18.

 Just defining who and what Frank Zappa was, just categorizing the music he performed, is daunting enough.
-Try summing up his life and career in a documentary.
-Autodidact and polymath, iconoclast, satirist and gadfly, composer of comic ditties, fusion mashups … Continue reading
+Try summing up his life and career in a mere documentary.
+Autodidact and polymath, iconoclast, satirist and gadfly, composer of comic ditties, fusion … Continue reading

 Lame lame dialogue, underwhelming acting.
 At least in the trailer.
 But the action?
 This one streams/downloads Nov.
 10.